louwrentius/procurve-watch/README.md

 4. edit switches/(somefilename) and add the domain name or IP-address of your switches (one per line),
 5. run 'procurve-watch'.

-Security: make sure that the entire procurve-watch folder structure is not accessible to other users.
+**Security**: make sure that the entire procurve-watch folder structure is not accessible to other users.
 Consider applying a chmod -R 600 on ./etc, ./configs and ./switches.

 ### Organising your switches